White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 - Only works in specific vintage designs

-Important: If choosing white gold for engagement ring with large stone (0.5ct+), go palladium or platinum.
-Expensive stone needs reliable metal.
+Important: If choosing white for an engagement ring with a large stone (0.5ct+), go palladium or platinum.
+An expensive stone needs reliable metal.

 Signet Ring